CLOSE MENU

 Eligibility:

-• Practice staff and engagement team, including: Physician, Nurse Practitioner, or Physician Assistant “Champion”, and a Practice Administrative Leader / Manager
+• Presence of an engaged home-based primary care team, including: Physician, Nurse Practitioner, or Physician Assistant “Champion”, and a Practice Administrative Leader / Manager

 • Support from Practice Leadership: Application requires a Letter of Support from Leadership confirming leadership support for practice participation and sharing of quality improvement data (if practice is part of a health system, letter from health system leadership; if practice is free-standing, letter from member of executive leadership of the practice)

-• Practice with a commitment to continuous learning
+• Commitment of the practice to continuous learning

 Practice Commitments: